Skip to content

 Set up the package

 Start Rstudio with using your desired partition, memory, core and time directives.
-Add these modules to "Modules to be loaded":
+Add the modules you use when using sbatch "Modules to be loaded".
+This is an example:

 git/2.9.5 gcc/9.2.0 imageMagick/7.1.0 geos/3.10.2 cmake/3.22.2 R/4.3.1 fftw/3.3.10 gdal/3.1.4 udunits/2.2.28 boost/1.75.0